MBAs + Entrepreneurs + Venture Capitalists = VCIC

 - Sign the NDA and the Code of Conduct, and abide by all VCIC rules.

-- Attend the pre-competition workshops and to compete through the Regional competition on February 25, 2017 if selected, and to the International competition at UNC taking place April 7-8, 2017
+- Attend the pre-competition workshops and to compete through the Regional competition in February 2018 if selected, and to the Global Finals at UNC in April of 2018.

 - Ensure all team members named on the application are present at the day of the competition No alternatives and no absences are allowed.